 - Tier III – Skill Test / Computer Proficiency Test applicable to a few select posts

-Only candidates who fulfil the required SSC CHSL Eligibility Criteria can attend the exam.
+Only candidates who fulfil the required SSC CHSL eligibility criteria can attempt the exam.

 You can check the latest SSC CHSL Notification for the updated eligibility requirements.
-Now, let’s look at the required criteria in great detail
+Now, let’s look at the required criteria in detail.

-The SSC CHSL Age Limit for the posts has been set at a minimum 18 years and a maximum of 27 years as on 1st of August 2019:
+The SSC CHSL age limit for the posts has been set at a minimum 18 years and a maximum of 27 years as on 1st of January 2021, i.e. candidates born not before 2nd January 1994 and not later than 1st January 2003 are eligible to apply for the SSC Combined Higher Secondary Level Exam.

 For details on the CHSL Age Limit, please see the table below: